Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 This time, we focused on "regional tourism in Japan" and examined what makes the "Japan brand shine brightest in the regions" based on survey results.

-With repeat visitors now accounting for over two-thirds of all inbound travel, there is an opportunity for regional destinations—where unique history, culture, and lifestyles remain, and which are less developed than cities—to be chosen as the next destination by visitors who have become somewhat discerning about Japan.
-Furthermore, combined with recent issues like overtourism and the popularity of Japanese cuisine, the value of destinations being "Unknown" – spots known only to the initiated – and offering "Unobtainable" experiences – things unavailable in their home countries – has also increased for many visitors.
-We believe these three "lacking" values are precisely the characteristics of the Japan Brand that shines in regional areas.
+With repeat visitors now accounting for over two-thirds of all Japan trips, there's an opportunity for regional destinations—places with unique history, culture, and lifestyles that remain "Untouched" compared to urban areas—to be chosen as the next destination by visitors who have developed a discerning eye for Japan.Furthermore, combined with recent issues like overtourism and the popularity of Japanese cuisine, the value of destinations being "Unknown" – spots known only to the initiated – and offering "Unobtainable" experiences – things unavailable in their home countries – has also increased for many visitors.
+We believe these three "un-" values are precisely the characteristics of the Japan Brand that shines in regional areas.

 On the other hand, a persistent concern in regional tourism is the "inconvenience" of transportation and environment compared to metropolitan areas.
 However, it has become clear that what foreign visitors perceive as a barrier more than such inconvenience is "uncertainty."
-It is essential to quickly eliminate this "uncertainty" by providing appropriate information—from pre-visit web resources to key transportation hubs, accommodations, and tourist spots within the region—and by leveraging technologies like automatic translation.
+It is essential to quickly eliminate this uncertainty by providing appropriate information—from pre-visit web resources to key transportation hubs, accommodations, and tourist spots within the region—and by utilizing technologies like automatic translation.

-The growing focus on regional tourism, if further invigorated, represents a breakthrough for regional revitalization.
-It is also an essential piece in achieving the government's target of 60 million international visitors.
-However, it is likely that those on the front lines of regional tourism face challenges such as "not knowing the region's appeal," "being unable to communicate necessary information due to staff and personnel shortages," and "lacking the know-how to effectively communicate."
-Amidst this, we hope the 3+1 points outlined here will offer some guidance in prioritizing and selecting the attractions to communicate and the outreach efforts to pursue.
+The growing attention on regional tourism, if further activated, represents a breakthrough for regional revitalization.
+It is also an essential piece for achieving the government's target of 60 million international visitors to Japan.
+However, it is likely that those working in regional tourism face challenges such as "not knowing the region's appeal," "being unable to communicate necessary information due to staff and personnel shortages," and "lacking the know-how to effectively communicate."Amidst this, we hope the 3+1 points presented here offer some insight for prioritizing and selecting the attractions to communicate and the outreach efforts to pursue.

-Dentsu Inc. Japan Brand Survey Project Team
+Dentsu Inc. Dentsu Japan Brand Survey Project Team

 japanbrand@dentsu.co.jp